 Fatboy Slim provides examples of:

 - Amen Break: The song "Michael Jackson".
-This is an interesting case, as the song doesn't sample directly from the Amen Break, but rather samples NWA's "Straight Outta Compton", which samples the Amen Break.
+This is an interesting case, as the song doesn't sample directly from the Amen Break, but rather samples N.W.A.'s sampling of the break in "Straight Outta Compton".

-- Album Title Drop: "Weapon Of Choice" from the album Halfway Between The Gutter And The Stars.
+- Album Title Drop: "Weapon Of Choice" has the line "We're Halfway Between The Gutter And The Stars".

 - Breakup Breakout: Although The Housemartins had a strong cult following and did have a UK #1 hit with a cover of "Caravan of Love", Fatboy Slim is still far more internationally known than his former band.